 The Excellence in Medical Student Education Award will provide national recognition for an outstanding medical student educator on an annual basis.
 It is established through funding from the Association of University Professors of Ophthalmology (AUPO) and the American Academy of Ophthalmology (AAO).
 The award will be presented annually at the AUPO Annual Meeting and includes a cash prize.

-The nomination period for 2020 is open until April 15.
+The nomination period for 2020 is now closed.

 2019 Excellence in Medical Student Education Award Recipient